bjyoung/Level-Up/Kotlin Style Guide.md

 - Braces follow the Kernighan and Richie (K&R) style for blocks and block-like constructs
   - No line break before the opening brace
-  - Line brak after the opening brace
+  - Line break after the opening brace
   - Line break before the closing brace
   - Line break after the closing brace, only if that brace terminates a statement, body of a function, constructor or named class